-The gelatin we use in our adhesive manufacturing comes from recycled pharmaceutical and nutritional scrap, either in soft gel netting form or in scrap hard capsules.
+The gelatin we use in our glue manufacturing comes from recycled pharmaceutical and nutritional scrap, either in soft gel netting form or in scrap hard capsules.
 Not only does this provide us with the natural raw material needed to manufacture our eco-adhesives, this also reduces a large waste stream from the above-mentioned industries.

 Use of this raw material not only helps us keep our adhesives eco-friendly (which they are naturally); it also helps us recycle unwanted products from other industries.
-We like to think of this recycling as a cornerstone of the L.D.
-Davis Green Advantage.

 Some Interesting Facts About Gelatin:

 You can’t make a synthetic version of gelatin!
 It is always a naturally-occurring substance.
 Thanks to gelatin’s spring-like molecular structure, it swells in cold water and dissolves in hot water.
 However, it always reverts back to its stable state when it is cooled.